 - Infections: Viral infections such as parvovirus and distemper as well as bacterial infections such as E. coli or salmonella are other common reasons why your dog might have loose stool.
 Again, be sure that your pooch is current with their shots and talk to your vet about adding doggie multivitamins to your pet’s regimen.

 - Illness: There are many illnesses and medical conditions that can cause diarrhea in people, and the same goes for dogs.
-Inflammatory bowel disease is one potential cause, but there are other conditions such as diabetes, liver disease, and certain cancers that can cause diarrhea.
-Diseases related to the gastrointestinal tract typically have bloody stool, so call your vet right away if you notice this.
+Call your vet right away if you think your dog is sick.

-- Allergies: From dirt and dust to mold and pollen, dogs can have a host of allergies.
+- Seasonal Allergies: From dirt and dust to mold and pollen, dogs can have a host of occasional allergies.
 You can usually tell if your dog's diarrhea is related to allergies if they often scratch, cough, wheeze, or have watery eyes.
-Talk to your vet and consider giving your pooch natural allergy supplements to help stave off these unwanted symptoms.
+Talk to your vet and consider giving your pooch natural allergy supplements to help with these seasonal allergies.